ReCore-sys/bottombot-rework/README.md

 # bottombot-rework
-bottombot, but actually good now
+bottombot, but actually good now<br>
+Go read plans.md for my ramblings about what I want to add